 Fisheries can be assessed at a range of size of 'units', from individual fishermen, through groups, co-operatives, to a whole estuary.
-Smaller units, eg. a single fisherman, brings individual responsibility but greater cost (of assessment).
+Smaller units, eg. a single fisherman, brings individual responsibility but greater cost per fisher (of assessment).
 Larger units bring economies of scale, and the whole group of fishermen must trust each other to operate according to the required standards and regulations.
+Contract agreements / conditions of use will be provided so that individuals and collectives understand their responsibilities.